raychongtk/wallet/README.md

 ---
 # How to run?
 1. Spin up necessary dependencies by running `docker-compose up -d`
-2. Execute Makefile by running `make` command in your terminal
+2. Execute Makefile by running `make run` command in your terminal
 ---

 # API Design